 What can you expect after this procedure?

-After the procedure, you may feel pain and have a feeling of fullness in your lower belly, or you may feel as if you need to have a bowel movement.
-This usually goes away after several days.
+After the treatment, you may feel pain and have a feeling of fullness in your lower belly, or you may feel as if you need to have a bowel movement.
+These things usually go away after several days.
 You may need pain medicine during this time.

 You will probably need to take a few days off from work.

-You will need to avoid heavy lifting and straining with bowel movements while you recover.
+You will need to avoid heavy lifting and avoid straining with bowel movements.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.